-One of the most confusing areas when it comes to WordPress SEO is how to optimize your categories and tag pages.
-Many people don’t know exactly what is the role of these pages and how they can impact your SEO efforts.
+One of the most confusing areas when it comes to WordPress SEO is how to optimize your category and tag pages.
+Many people are not aware of the role of these pages and how they can negatively impact their SEO efforts.

 In this post, you will learn what is the difference between a category and a tag page and what you should consider when optimizing your WordPress website for maximum SEO.

 What is a category page?

 A category page allows you to group different posts together.
 It’s like your main blog page but it only displays posts from a particular category.

 When you create a post you have the option to add it in one or more categories.
 Pages by default don’t have this option.

 A properly optimized WordPress theme will show the category of a post in the breadcrumb, like the example below.

 Category pages may share the same template as your posts and the same sidebar or widgets.
 This depends on the theme you are using but in the majority of cases a post page and a category page have similar layout.